Skip to main content

 Most companies pay dividends in one of several ways:

-Cash dividends: Companies who pay out dividends in cash based on the amount per share.
+• Cash dividends: based on the amount per share.
 For example, a stock may pay a quarterly dividend of $5 per share.
 This means someone who owns 100 shares of the stock can expect a dividend payout of $500 every quarter ($5 x 100 shares = $500).

-Stock dividends: Companies can opt to pay out stock dividends instead of cash.
+• Stock dividends: Companies can opt to pay out stock dividends instead of cash.
 Unlike cash, which is taxed when distributed, stock dividends aren’t taxable until sold.
 This can give investors more flexibility since they get to decide when to take the tax hit.
-It’s also a bonus for companies low on operating cash that still want to pay out a dividend.
+It’s also a bonus for companies low on operating cash that still want to offer a dividend.
 Stock dividends are similar to cash dividends.
 Shareholders get a certain number of additional shares based on how many shares they already own.
-For example, if you own 100 shares and the company pays a 10 percent dividend, you will get 10 extra shares for a total of 110 shares.
+For example, if you own 100 shares and the company pays a 10% dividend, you will get 10 extra shares for a total of 110 shares.

-The dividend payout/coverage ratio is the ratio of a company’s net income as it relates to the dividends paid out to shareholders.
-This is also known as the dividend coverage ratio.
-It’s expressed as a percentage of a company’s net income that is paid out to shareholders.
+The dividend coverage ratio (or dividend payout ratio) is the ratio of a company’s net income as it relates to the dividends paid out to shareholders.

 Here’s the formula to calculate the dividend payout ratio: